 Edit Your Own Interviews

 One piece of advice I give to new podcasters is to edit their own interviews.
 I edited the first 400 episodes of Unmistakable Creative myself.
 Even though this flies in the face of conventional wisdom about running a business, it will do wonders for your ability to conduct a professional podcast or interview.

 First, it forced me to listen to each episode three times: once during the interview, once while editing, and again after the episode aired.
 And it helped me become a much better interviewer

 Second, you will come across things you could do better.
 You’ll notice verbal tics and odd things that disrupt the flow of your interview that you would only notice if you were editing yourself.

-Even though I don’t edit my interviews anymore, I still listen to each one after it airs to hear what I could have done better.
+Even though I don’t edit my interviews for good interview podcast anymore, I still listen to each one after it airs to hear what I could have done better.